rfuzzo/MWSE/docs/source/types/tes3inventory.md

 				if stack.variables then
 					for _, data in pairs(stack.variables) do
 						if data then
-							coroutine.yield(item, data.count, data)
+							-- Note that data.count is always 1 for items in inventories.
+							-- That field is only relevant for items in the game world, which -- are stored as references.
+In that case tes3itemData.count field -- contains the amount of items in the in-game-world stack of items. coroutine.yield(item, data.count, data)
 							count = count - data.count
 						end